brendanlu/tred/README.txt

 Development
 -----------
-For anyone who is interested in adding to the package:
+For anyone who is interested in contributing to / modifying the package:

     For development dependencies, invoke:
             pip install -r requirements.txt